dpalay/RaiderBot/README.md

   * This actually launches another command: `pm2 start Raider.js`.
 [PM2](https://www.npmjs.com/package/pm2) is a process management option designed for node.
 It starts the process as a background process, and will automatically restart the process if it crashes.
 Additionally, it comes with some pretty sick monitoring tools, and I'm currently adding integration into the [Dashboard](https://app.keymetrics.io/#/) it comes with.

 ## Final Thoughts
 That should be it.
 This is the first project that I've done that would potentially be large-scale, so your patience is appreciated.

+## Contributing

+ - Support for pokemon with multiple forms added by [Nicholas Beninato](https://github.com/beninato8)